dataminer-site/dataminer-site.github.io/_posts/2022-05-04-friendlier-sql.md

 ### `GROUP BY ALL`

 A common cause of repetitive and verbose SQL code is the need to specify columns in both the `SELECT` clause and the `GROUP BY` clause.
 In theory this adds flexibility to SQL, but in practice it rarely adds value.
-DuckDB now offers the `GROUP BY` we all expected when we first learned SQL - just `GROUP BY ALL` columns in the `SELECT` clause that aren't wrapped in an aggregate function!
+DataMiner now offers the `GROUP BY` we all expected when we first learned SQL - just `GROUP BY ALL` columns in the `SELECT` clause that aren't wrapped in an aggregate function!

 ```sql
 SELECT